 Alejandro Corrales ’17

-Alejandro is a student physical therapist at Hartford Healthcare while pursuing a doctorate of physical therapy at the University of Hartford.
+Alejandro is a physical therapist at Hartford Hospital.
 “My experience with the health sciences program was exceptional.
 The well-organized curriculum allowed me to attain the knowledge to be accepted into my doctorate program.”

 University of Delaware